 \section{Numerical Experiments}

 We now present a number of numerical explorations of the Metropolized Cycle Walk.
 We begin by validating the mathematical algorithm presented as well as our implementation on two test cases.
 The first validation example is a simple, small graph whose symmetries allow it to be solved analytically.
-The second validation is a large, realistic problem of public policy intrest and for which was have already sampled the chosen measure using a different algorithm, namely Metropolized Forest RECOM.
-After the validation experiment, we then turn to a number of numerical experiments to explore the converged of the algorithm the desired stationary measure.
+The second validation is a large, realistic problem of public policy interest and for which we have already sampled the chosen measure using a different algorithm, namely Metropolized Forest Recombination.
+After the validation experiment, we then turn to a number of numerical experiments to explore the convergence of the algorithm to the desired stationary measure.
 We explore the rate of convergence to a number of different target measures, with different choices of the parameters used in defining the algorithm.
 Lastly, we dive deeper into properties of the Metropolized Cycle Walk and try to use them to understand some of the behavior we saw in the previous numerical experiments.
-In particular, we try to understand why Metropolized Cycle Walk seems to perform better in some respects when compared to Metropolized Forest RECOM.
+In particular, we try to understand why Metropolized Cycle Walk seems to perform better in some respects when compared to Metropolized Forest Recombination.